-- difficulties and expenses incurred in assimilating and integrating operations, services, products or technologies; - challenges with developing and operating new businesses, including diversion of management's attention from other business concerns; - potential losses resulting from undiscovered liabilities of acquired companies that are not covered by the indemnification we may obtain from the seller; - acquisitions could be dilutive to earnings, or in the event of acquisitions made through the issuance of our common stock to the shareholders of the acquired company, dilutive to the percentage of ownership of our existing stockholders; - loss of key employees of the acquired companies; - risks of not being able to overcome differences in foreign business practices, customs and importation regulations, language and other cultural barriers in connection with the acquisition of foreign companies;

-- the presence or absence of adequate internal controls and/or significant fraud in the financial systems of acquired companies; and - difficulties in achieving business and financial success.
+- difficulties and expenses incurred in assimilating and integrating operations, services, products or technologies; - challenges with developing and operating new businesses. - diversion of management's attention from other business concerns; - potential losses resulting from undiscovered liabilities of acquired companies that are not covered by the indemnification we may obtain from the seller; - acquisitions could be dilutive to earnings, or in the event of acquisitions made through the issuance of our common stock to the shareholders of the acquired company, dilutive to the percentage of ownership of our existing stockholders; - loss of key employees; - risks of not being able to overcome differences in foreign business practices, customs and importation regulations, language and other cultural barriers in connection with the acquisition of foreign companies; - risks that disagreements or disputes with prior owners of an acquired business, technology, service or product may result in litigation expenses and distribution of our management's attention; - the presence or absence of adequate internal controls and/or significant fraud in the financial systems of acquired companies; and - difficulties in achieving business and financial success.